Asymptomatic COVID-19 testing for students

 What if I get a positive result?

 You must self-isolate immediately and tell the University either by reporting it online using Infohub (login required) or by calling the Covid Support Team on tel: +44(0)117 32 87000.
-The phone number is open from 09:00 to 19:00 every day.
+The phone number is open from 09:00 to 17:00 Monday - Friday.
 If you test positive for coronavirus using a Lateral Flow Antigen Test, you’ll need to contact the NHS to book a free PCR test to confirm your test result.

 What if I’m already in self-isolation?
 Can I take a test?

-No. You must continue to self-isolate and travel home within 24 hours of the end of your self-isolation period.
+No. You must continue to self-isolate.
 If you develop symptoms, you need to contact the Covid Support Team so we can support you.

 Do I have to have a test to attend on-campus teaching or use campus facilities?